Healthy Pumpkin Pancakes

 healthy pumpkin pancake recipe.

-These healthy pumpkin pancakes are extra thick, fluffy, and made in just one bowl!
+My healthy pumpkin pancakes are extra thick, fluffy, and made in just one bowl!
 No eggs, no dairy, and no flour needed, they make a fabulous breakfast!
+Watch the video below to see how I make it in my kitchen!

 Prep: 1 minute